The AI redundancy fallacy

 What "room to breathe" means

-• Streamline, don't replace: Use AI to handle the volume.
-Let humans handle the nuance.
+- Streamline, don't replace: AI handles volume; humans handle nuance.

 A better calculus